Divorce – Fault Vs. No Fault Divorce

 Unfortunately, we have seen far too many examples of a parent who suddenly leaves the family home with the child and refuses to allow the other parent to see that child.
 The other parent usually calls the police, who inform him or her that, because there is no court order, a Judge must determine each parent’s rights and responsibilities.
 This inevitably creates a crisis situation, which is in nobody’s interest.

 Another important aspect of the Illinois Parentage Act of 1984 is that it allows a custodial parent to claim child support back until the date the child was born.
 However, if the parties were living together as a family unit, it would not be appropriate to award child support for those time periods.
 By filing a case in court when the family is living together as a unit, not only establishes each party’s rights with respect to the child but also becomes a record that the family is living together as a unit.
 We have seen many cases in which the question of back child support becomes hotly contested, and the question is often if the parties were living together as a family unit during certain time periods.

 Another important aspect of the law is that both the father and mother have the right to challenge whether or not the father is, in fact, the natural father of the child.
 However, many people do not realize that this right is limited.
 How?
 Once paternity is established, either by the court and/or acknowledged (agreed to) by the parties, it is very difficult to “undo” this determination.

-M. Scott Gordon & Associates understand the delicate intricacies of a dissolution of a marriage including how to navigate a fault or no fault divorce.
-Email the Chicago Divorce Attorneys of M. Scott Gordon & Associates or call 312.360.0250 or 847.329.0101 today.
+Gordon & Perlut, LLC understand the delicate intricacies of a dissolution of marriage including how to navigate a fault or no-fault divorce.
+Email the Chicago Divorce Attorneys of Gordon & Perlut, LLC, or call 312.360.0250 or 847.329.0101 today.